 The entire work from home model is being highly popular and a common practice around the world.
+This article will teach how you can avoid cybersecurity risks during WFH.
 As per the latest International Workplace Group report, 50% of employees globally are now working outside of their main office.
 While the model provides flexibility, improves productivity, promotes work-life balance, there are hidden risks that have the potential to create security issues in future.
 The biggest threat from the work from home model is that the company’s sensitive data is at risk.
-Read further to know how you can avoid cybersecurity risks in WFH.

 Hardware platform security has become even more important.
 Sophisticated hackers can sidestep operating systems’ security protections by gaining root access or compromising the BIOS software underneath the OS.
 With work from home,